 Our summary consolidated financial data is presented in the following table to aid you in your analysis of a potential investment in our common stock.
-You should read this data together with "Management's Discussion and Analysis of Financial Condition and Results of Operations," for each of the three years in the period ended December 31, 2003 and for the six months ended June 30, 2003 and 2004 and our consolidated financial statements and related notes appearing elsewhere in this prospectus.
-The summary consolidated statement of operations data for each of the three years ended December 31, 2003 have been derived from our audited consolidated financial statements which are included elsewhere in this prospectus, and the summary consolidated statement of operations data for the years ended December 31, 1999 and December 31.
-2000 have been derived from our audited consolidated financial statements not included elsewhere in this prospectus.
-The summary consolidated balance sheet data as of June 30, 2004 and the summary consolidated statement of operations data for the six months ended June 30, 2004 and June 30, 2003 have been derived from our unaudited consolidated financial statements which are included elsewhere in this prospectus.
-Pro forma net loss per common share reflects the conversion of all outstanding preferred stock into common stock from the beginning of the period presented or at the date of original issuance, if later.
-The as adjusted balance sheet data assumes the conversion of all outstanding convertible preferred stock into common stock and reflects our receipt of the estimated net proceeds from our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share after deducting the estimated underwriting discounts and commissions and the estimated expenses of this offering.
+You should read this data together with "Management's Discussion and Analysis of Financial Condition and Results of Operations," for each of the three years in the period ended December 31, 2003 and for the nine months ended September 30, 2003 and 2004 and our consolidated financial statements and related notes appearing elsewhere in this prospectus.
+The summary consolidated statement of operations data for each of the three years ended December 31, 2003 have been derived from our audited consolidated financial statements which are included elsewhere in this prospectus, and the summary consolidated statement of operations data for the years ended December 31, 1999 and December 31, 2000 have been derived from our audited consolidated financial statements not included elsewhere in this prospectus.
+The summary consolidated balance sheet data as of September 30, 2004 and the summary consolidated statement of operations data for the nine months ended September 30, 2004 and September 30, 2003 have been derived from our unaudited consolidated financial statements which are included elsewhere in this prospectus.
+Pro forma net loss per common share reflects the conversion of all outstanding preferred stock into common stock at an assumed initial offering price of \$8.00 per share from the beginning of the period presented or at the date of original issuance, if later.
+The as adjusted balance sheet data assumes the conversion of all outstanding convertible preferred stock into common stock at an assumed initial offering price of \$8.00 per share and reflects our receipt of the estimated net proceeds from our sale of 4,000,000 shares of common stock in this offering at an assumed initial public offering price of \$6.85 per share after deducting the estimated underwriting discounts and commissions and the estimated expenses of this offering.
+As described on page 5, the number of shares of common stock issuable upon conversion of all outstanding preferred stock will vary depending on the initial offering price per share.